 Cloud computing security uses a mix of controls, policies, and procedures to defend and protect online data in cloud-based systems from cybercriminals.
 Cloud data security protects users’ privacy alongside regulatory compliance legislation, and allows the setting of authentication levels for different users and devices; meaning it can be configured to the exact needs of a business while reducing administrative and IT overheads.

 Cloud Security Security of the SimScale SaaS Application

 When using SimScale for engineering simulation, you offload cloud computing security concerns to a team of experts.
 As you will see, a significant ongoing effort goes into ensuring your data is always safe and available to you when using our platform.

-From the very beginning, your data is encrypted both in transit between you and SimScale, as well as when it is being stored.
+From the very beginning, your data is encrypted both in transit between you and SimScale, as well as when we receive it.
 This means that we are using tried-and-tested security technology you’ll be familiar with, exampled by the same security protocols you find in online shopping or online banking (the ‘HTTPS’ at the beginning of a URL).
 This ensures that even if your Internet communications are somehow compromised, your data would still remain inaccessible to cybercriminals and phishing scams.
 The same applies to 3rd-party integrations like our Onshape CAD import feature.

 Once we have received your data, it is then managed entirely in a closed-off network inside Amazon Web Services (AWS) with secured entry points (learn more about AWS’ impressive security commitment and track record here).
-Even if a cybercriminal managed to get physical access to the servers that run SimScale, we encrypt all stored data, so it would still be unrecoverable.
+Even if a cybercriminal managed to get physical access to the machines running your simulations, your data is encrypted, so it would be unrecoverable.
 Of course, those measures also apply to data you generate within the SimScale platform such as simulation results as well as when you view or download any data.

 To learn more about SimScale’s simulation capabilities, download this features overview.